shaiguitar/resque_stuck_queue/README.md

 	Example:
 	Resque::StuckQueue.config[:recovered_handler] = proc { |queue_name, lagtime| send_email('phew, queue #{queue_name} is ok') }

-heartbeat:
+heartbeat_interval:
-	set to how often to push that 'heartbeat' job to refresh the latest time it worked.
+	set to how often to push the 'heartbeat' job which will refresh the latest working time.
 	Example:
-	Resque::StuckQueue.config[:heartbeat] = 5.minutes
+	Resque::StuckQueue.config[:heartbeat_interval] = 5.minutes

+watcher_interval:
+	set to how often to check to see when the last time it worked was.
+	Example:
+	Resque::StuckQueue.config[:watcher_interval] = 1.minute

 trigger_timeout:
-	set to how much of a resque work lag you are willing to accept before being notified. note: take the :heartbeat setting into account when setting this timeout.
+	set to how much of a resque work lag you are willing to accept before being notified. note: take the :watcher_interval setting into account when setting this timeout.
 	Example:
-	Resque::StuckQueue.config[:trigger_timeout] = 55.minutes
+	Resque::StuckQueue.config[:trigger_timeout] = 9.minutes

 redis:
 	set the Redis StuckQueue will use.
 Either a Redis or Redis::Namespace instance.